leticiagcapovilla/mywikitest/home/Machine/magnets.md

 ##### Fieldmap Analysis

-A 3D model of multifunctional sextupole magnet has been [[FAC:Fieldmap analysis|analyzed]] and approved.
+A 3D model of multifunctional sextupole magnet has been [analyzed](/home/Groups/FAC/fieldmap_analysis) and approved.
 Fieldmap analysis for each function has been performed with maximum excitation currents, when residual multipoles are expected to be worse.
 For the analysis of horizontal and vertical orbit corrector fields, as well as for the skew quadrupole corrector field, the sextupolar function was also excited in order to guarantee fast convergence of the magnetic solution.

 **Sextupolar function**